Veolia shares down on report of boardroom plot to oust CEO

 The French state is Veolia's largest shareholder with close to 9 percent of shares.
 The Finance Ministry declined to comment.
 Veolia, the world's largest private supplier of drinking water, also declined to comment.
 Nobody at Dassault nor Azema's office was immediately reachable for comment.

-Frerot, whose mandate expires in April, was already in 2012 the target of a failed board coup led by former Veolia boss Henri Proglio, currently the head of state-controlled utilities group EDF (EDF.PA).
+Frerot, whose mandate expires in April, was already in 2012 the target of a failed board coup led by former Veolia boss Henri Proglio, currently the head of state-controlled utilities group EDF.

 Veolia is now in the midst of a restructuring involving 1,600 job cuts as it unwinds a decade of geographic expansion and acquisitions.

-Shares in Veolia were 1 percent lower at 0835 GMT, the third-biggest loser in a flat CAC 40 .FCHI.
+Shares in Veolia were 1 percent lower at 0835 GMT, the third-biggest loser in a flat CAC 40.